mfukar/mfukar.github.com/_posts/2017-09-04-ticketspinlock.md

 To implement the ticket number currently served and the ticket number handed out to the _next arriving thread_, we'll use two `std::atomic_size_t` variables.
-The implementation is targeted at x86, but may not be particularly optimized - I haven't profiled any of this.
+The implementation is targeted at x86, and I'll point out exactly where this makes a difference.
+Do not consider this to be optimized
+- I haven't profiled any of it.
 We will refer to the particulars as we go along.
 Let's begin:

 ```cpp
 struct TicketSpinLock {